Texas Criminal Defense Lawyer Wayne Goralski

 Don’t delay.
 Contact the Law Office of Wayne Goralski today.

 When you have been charged with a family violence assault crime, choose a based in Houston criminal defense attorney with the experience and dedication to make a difference.
-Call 832-834-4656 or contact the office online to schedule your free initial consultation regarding your criminal case.
+Call 832-834-4656 or contact the office online to schedule your initial consultation regarding your criminal case.
 Hire a criminal assault lawyer with offices conveniently located in Houston, Texas.
 Mr. Wayne Goralski is a Houston Criminal Defense Lawyer who stands ready to represent you in your criminal matter.